Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 Conclusion

-Making the perfect WooCommerce homepage is all about following best e-commerce practices.
+Making the perfect WooCommerce homepage is all about following the best e-commerce practices.
 For example, adding a compelling headline and a clear CTA at the top of your homepage can have a dramatic impact on conversions.

 Let’s recap what are the best ways to improve your WooCommerce homepage:

-1. Use a clear headline that convey’s your store’s value.
+1. Use a clear headline that conveys your store’s value.

 2. Add CTAs throughout your homepage.